 The browser you are using is out of date and is no longer supported.
 To view and use this site correctly, please update your browser to the latest version.

 Beacon of ChristianityIona is a holy isle, an enduring symbol of Christianity in Scotland.
 St Columba and his followers came here from Ireland in AD 563 and founded a monastery that became the heart of the early Scottish Church.
-St. Columba’s fame attracted pilgrims to Iona from the 7th century onwards.
+St Columba’s fame attracted pilgrims to Iona from the 7th century onwards.
 The island also served as a burial ground for important and holy people from near and far.
-These included kings of Scotland, among them Macbeth (died 1057).

 A place of pilgrimageBy the mid-12th century Iona was under the patronage of Somerled, ‘King of the Isles’.
 He built St Oran’s Chapel as a family burial place.
 His son Reginald refounded the old monastery as a Benedictine abbey.
 The church was dedicated to St Mary the Virgin and built on a cruciform plan.
 The cloister lay to the north of the church.
 The chapter house was centrally placed along the east range, with living and dining areas above it and in the north range.